 1) The following application materials must be submitted through the CSD Centralized Application Service (CSDCAS) at https://portal.csdcas.org .
 CSDCAS recommends having your materials to them 4-6 weeks in advance of the deadline to allow time for verification.
 Materials to be submitted to CSDCAS include but are not limited to:

-- All official academic transcripts (print out a transcript request form from CDSCAS for each school attended)
+- All official academic transcripts (print out a transcript request form from CDSCAS for each school attended).
+CDSCAS must receive official paper copies of the transcript.

-- Three letters of recommendation that address clinical aptitude, professionalism, and academic performance.
+- Three letters of recommendation that address clinical aptitude, professionalism, and academic performance from acadmic faculty (professors, supervisors, advisors) or other speech-language pathologists where you have worked or volunteered.

 - Graduate School application fee